zeler/ai-playground/ai-nanodegree/isolation/AIND-Isolation/heuristic_analysis.md

 |    6    |  AB_Center  |   5  -  5 |    5  -  5 |    4  -  6|     7  -  3|
 |    7    | AB_Improved |   5  -  5 |    5  -  5|     3  -  7|     6  -  4|
 |         |  Win Rate:  |    50.0%   |     55.7%    |    42.9%   |    60.0%|

+The main reasons for choosing this heuristics are:

+1. Score - this heuristic function achieved 10% better score than "Improved" heuristic function
+2. Complexity - there are more features which are used for score calculation than in the other heuristic functions.
+Because of this, agent can make more informed decisions.
+3. Performance - This heuristic is relatively simple to calculate and is optimized for different stages of game - in the early stages, less demanding calucations are made (checking for legal move count and wall and corner proximity).
+In later stages, more demanding heuristic is used (counting blank spaces around each landing move) but due to the fact the players have less options for legal moves, it doesn't have high performance impact.